25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Operator Precedence

-Operator precedence determines how operators are parsed concerning each other.
+Operator precedence determines how operators are parsed concerning each other

-- Operators with higher precedence become the operands of operators with lower precedence.
+- Operators with higher precedence become the operands of operators with lower precedence

 ### Truthy And Falsy